jungler-SG/blaster/README.md

 # Blaster

-**Blaster is a tool of record & replay REST API, build by typescript**
+**Blaster is a tool of record & replay RESTful services for front-end projects, build with typescript**

 ## Dev

+Install dependencies

+    npm install

 Compile Blaster